 Pick a traditional Pack ‘N Play or Care station Playard, and place it next to your bed.
 But remember!
-Use only the full-size bassinet, which hangs in the Pack ‘N Play overnight!
+Use only the full-size bassinet hanging in the Pack ‘N Play for sleeping overnight!

-Accessories, like newborn nappers, bouncers, or nest-like bassinets that attach on the top of the Care station Playards are very handy during the day, but they are NOT intended for longer sleep!
+Accessories, like newborn nappers, bouncers, or nest-like bassinets that attach on the top of the Care station Playards are handy during the day, but they are NOT safe for longer, unattended sleep!

-Whether you put it outside your house, take it with you on the beach, or use it on a camping trip, a Pack ‘N Play keeps your little one safe.
-Just don’t forget to provide the shade and/or mosquito net.
+Whether you put it outside your house, take it on the beach, or use it on a camping trip, a Pack ‘N Play keeps your little one safe.
+Just don’t forget to provide shade and/or a mosquito net.